warmuuh/milkman/readme.md

 No client fits all, so you are **encouraged** to write your own plugins to e.g. add headers that are necessary for your internal service structures or add importers for internal service registries.

-A sample plugin was provided (TBD) that extends all requests with a `Note` tab so you can add some description to any kind of requests.
+A [sample plugin](https://github.com/warmuuh/milkman/tree/master/milkman-note) was provided that extends all requests with a `Note` tab so you can add some description to any kind of requests.

+*Installation:* all plugins are to be copied to the `/plugins` folder

 # Roadmap
 This is only the beginning.
 Following features are already planned: